Intrinsic Bias Metrics Do Not Correlate with Application Bias: Methodology

-For preprocessing, we use dataset balancing \cite{Dixon2018MeasuringAM}, which consists of sub-sampling the training data to be more equal with respect to some attributes.\footnote{We constrain the sub-sampling not materially change the dataset size, and limit it to removing $<5\%$ of the original.} For instance, if we are adjusting gender bias, we identify pro-stereotypical sentences\footnote{Stereotypes as defined by \newcite{Zhao2018GenderBI} and by \newcite{Caliskan2017SemanticsDA}, who use the U.S. Bureau of Labor Statistics and the Implicit Association Test, respectively.} such as `She was a talented housekeeper' vs. anti-stereotypical sentences, such as `\textit{He} was a talented housekeeper' or `She was a talented analyst'.
+For preprocessing, we use dataset balancing \cite{Dixon2018MeasuringAM}, which consists of sub-sampling the training data to be more equal with respect to some attributes.
+For instance, if we are adjusting gender bias, we identify pro-stereotypical sentences\footnote{Stereotypes as defined by \newcite{Zhao2018GenderBI} and by \newcite{Caliskan2017SemanticsDA}, who use the U.S. Bureau of Labor Statistics and the Implicit Association Test, respectively.} such as `\textit{She} was a talented housekeeper' vs. anti-stereotypical sentences, such as `\textit{He} was a talented housekeeper' or `She was a talented analyst'.
 We sub-sample and reduce the frequency of the pro-stereotypical collocations to debias, and sub-sample the anti-stereotypical conditions to overbias.

 As a postprocessing method for already trained embeddings, we use the Attract-Repel \cite{Mrksic2017SemanticSO} algorithm.
-This algorithm was developed to use dictionary wordlists (synonyms, antonyms) to refine semantic spaces It aims to move similar words (synonyms) close to each other and dissimilar words (antonyms) farther from each other, while keeping a regularisation term to preserve original semantics as much as possible. \newcite{Lauscher2020AGF} have previously also used an approach inspired by Attract-Repel for debiasing, though with constraints implemented somewhat differently.
-We use the same pro- and anti-stereotypical wordlists as in dataset-balancing, and use the algorithm to, in the debiasing case, increase distance between pro-stereotypical combinations (\textit{she, housekeeper}) and decrease distance between anti-stereotypical combinations(\textit{she, analyst} or \textit{he, housekeeper}).
-In the overbiasing case we do the reverse.\footnote{Wordlists used for bias-modification as well as hyperparameters \& formulas for Attract-Repel are in Appendix \ref{app:bias_modification}.}
+This algorithm was developed to use dictionary wordlists (synonyms, antonyms) to refine semantic spaces.
+It aims to move similar words (synonyms) close to each other and dissimilar words (antonyms) farther from each other, while keeping a regularisation term to preserve original semantics as much as possible. \newcite{Lauscher2020AGF} used an approach inspired by Attract-Repel for debiasing, though with constraints implemented somewhat differently.
+We use the same pro- and anti-stereotypical wordlists as in dataset-balancing.
+For debiasing, we use the algorithm to increase distance between pro-stereotypical combinations (\textit{she, housekeeper}) and decrease distance between anti-stereotypical combinations (\textit{she, analyst} or \textit{he, housekeeper}).
+For overbiasing we do the reverse.\footnote{Wordlists used for bias-modification and configs for Attract-Repel are included in the codebase.}